AutoMachine0/Auto-GNAS/README.md

 # Automatic Graph Neural Architecture Search

-- Auto-GNAS is a general graph neural architecture search framework for researchers and developers to achieve different tasks on graph.
+- Auto-GNAS is a general parallel graph neural architecture search framework for researchers and developers to achieve different tasks on graph.

 - The framework of Auto-GNAS is as follows: